mike-weiner/display-event-locations-tec/README.md

 ## Upgrade Notice

 ### 3.2
 Today's update brings a revamp of the CSS class structure for all information that this plugin adds to the tooltip in your monthly view!
 You can now control the stylization of all of the individual components that can be added to the tooltip to display your event's location and its street address (if enabled).
-You can find more detailed information about the new CSS class structure in the Arbitrary section of the [README](https://github.com/mike-weiner/display-event-locations-tec#css-classes).
+You can find more detailed information about the new CSS class structure in the Arbitrary section on CSS Classes of the Github Repository[README](https://github.com/mike-weiner/display-event-locations-tec#css-classes).
 Support for WordPress 5.4.1 has also been confirmed in testing.
 As always, please let us know if you experience any issues!

 ### 3.1
 Happy Saturday!
-Lots of small things are in the works -- Support for Wordpress 5.4 that is slated to be released at the end of March has been tested and confirmed.
+Lots of small things are in the works -- Support for WordPress 5.4 that is slated to be released at the end of March has been tested and confirmed.
 A new admin error message will now be displayed if The Events Calendar is not activated when Display Event Location for The Events Calendar is active.
 Other small source code spring cleaning has ocurred (See the changelog for more details.).
 As always, thank you for the support and let us know if you encounter any issues!

 ### 3.0.2
 More quick updates are on the horizon!
 Code has been cleaned and further simplified, and plugin names have been made consistent.
 Please let us know if you experience any issues!